Smartlux/py232key/README.md

 ## Asking for help

-Before asking for help, please ensure that your serial device is properly configured and sending data to the specified port.
+Before asking for help, please ensure that your serial device is properly configured and connecting and that it is actually sending data to the specified port.
 You can test this using a terminal application to confirm that data is being received.

 Here are some recommended terminal applications: